Stock market data systems: Automatic quotation boards

 A quotation board is a large vertical electronic display located in a brokerage office, which automatically gives current data on stocks chosen by the local broker.
 In 1929 the Teleregister Corporation installed the first such display, and by 1964 over 650 brokerage offices had them.

-The information included the previous day’s closing price, opening price, high for the day, low for the day, and current price.
+The information included the previous day's closing price, opening price, high for the day, low for the day, and current price.
 Teleregister offered data from the New York, American, Midwest, Chicago Mercantile, Commodity, New York Cocoa, New York coffee and sugar, New York Mercantile, New York Produce, New York Cotton, and New Orleans Cotton exchanges, along with the Chicago Board of Trade.

 Some firms had a battery of telephone operators seated in front of a Teleregister board to supply commission houses with price and volume data.
 In 1962 two such batteries handled over 39,000 calls per day.

-In 1955 Scantlin Electronics, Inc. introduced a competitive display system very similar in appearance but with digits twice the size of Teleregister’s, fitting into the same board area.
+In 1955 Scantlin Electronics, Inc. introduced a competitive display system very similar in appearance but with digits twice the size of Teleregister's, fitting into the same board area.
 It was less expensive and soon was installed in many broker offices.

 Stock market quotation systems

 In the late 1950s brokers had become accustomed to several problems doing business with their customers.
 To make a trade, an investor had to know the current price for the stock.
 The investor got this from a broker who could find it on his board.
-If the last trade (or the stock itself) hadn't made it to the board (or there was no board) the broker telegraphed a request for the price to that firm's "wire room" in New York.
+If the last trade (or the stock itself) had not made it to the board (or there was no board) the broker telegraphed a request for the price to that firm's "wire room" in New York.
 There, such requests would be forwarded to the floor of the appropriate exchange, where messengers could copy down prices at the locations where those stocks were traded, and telephone answers back to the wire room.
 Typical elapsed times were between 15 and 30 minutes just to inform the broker.